Muhammad Bassiri: Biography

-Muhammad Bassiri was born in a Sahrawi family in Tan-Tan, which was ceded to Morocco after the Treaty of Angra de Cintra in 1958, (nowadays Southern Morocco, then part of the Cap Juby in Spanish protectorate in Morocco).
+Muhammad Bassiri was born in a Sahrawi family in Tan-Tan, which was ceded to Morocco after the Treaty of Angra de Cintra in 1958, (nowadays Southern Morocco, then part of the Cape Juby in Spanish protectorate in Morocco).
 The Tarfaya strip, which included Bassiri's hometown, had been attributed to Morocco in a clause imposed by France in the Franco-Spanish Treaty of 1912, despite the fact that Morocco had never had either sovereignty, territorial right or actual control over it, as ruled by the International Court of Justice in 1975.
 Its cession to Morocco in 1958, which caused a clash between Sahrawi guerrillas and Moroccan troops in Tan-Tan, is interpreted by Sahrawi nationalists as an amputation of their historical territory.

-In 1957 he left Tan-Tan for the newly independent Morocco to attend school in Marrakesh.
+In 1957 Bassiri left Tan-Tan for the newly independent Morocco to attend school in Marrakesh.
 He proceeded to Cairo, Egypt where he studied the Quran and the Arabic language.
 In Damascus, Syria, he studied journalism and became familiarized with Pan-Arabism.
 On returning to Morocco in 1966, he founded Al-Shihab (The Torch), a Sahrawi nationalist newspaper.
 He also worked as a journalist in Casablanca.

 The Sahara has never been Moroccan.
 The Moroccan kingdom will never be able to justify that the Sahara was part of the Alauit kingdom.
 Through history, Morocco never sent any Moroccan governor to the Western Sahara, nor have the Saharawis ever pledged loyalty to any Moroccan monarch; there were only commercial relations between Saharawis and Moroccans.